edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/legacy_frameworks/ionic_react.md

 - The `{{ PACKAGE_NAME }}/core` package - Allows you to declare routes and deploy your application on {{ PRODUCT }}
 - The `{{ PACKAGE_NAME }}/prefetch` package - Allows you to configure a service worker to prefetch and cache pages to improve browsing speed
 - `{{ CONFIG_FILE }}` - A configuration file for {{ PRODUCT }}
-- `routes.js` - A default routes file that sends all requests to Ionic Vue.
+- `routes.js` - A default routes file that sends all requests to Ionic React.

 ### Configure the routes {/*configure-the-routes*/}